andrea-prearo/andrea-prearo.github.io/about.md

 permalink: /about/
 ---

-I'm an iOS Engineer and Software Craftsman.
+I'm an iOS Engineer and Software Craftsman with extensive expertise in building reusable libraries and components to scale development teams and products.

 <br>
 <br>